FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 we expected.
 This is mainly because we are trying to use the section command to create sections in the appendix, for a document whose type is given as a book.

-2. No The \tableofcontents command normally shows only numbered section headings, and only down to the level defined by the tocdepth counter.
+2. No, the \tableofcontents command normally shows only numbered section headings, and only down to the level defined by the tocdepth counter.

 ..
-L21
+L23

 {{{ Show the thankyou slide }}}

 ..
-R21
+R23

 Hope you have enjoyed this tutorial and found it useful.
 Thank you!